In This Article

 Real-time monitoring changes the math.
 Instead of quarterly reviews that find problems after they compound, dashboards catch drift in days or hours.
 That means smaller corrections, fewer escalations, and cleaner audits.

 The operational benefits are concrete.
-Teams that automate compliance reporting through Power BI spend less time compiling data for auditors and more time on loan production.
+Teams that automate compliance reporting through Mortgage BI spend less time compiling data for auditors and more time on loan production.
 When examiners arrive, the data is already organized, current, and exportable.
 That changes the tone of the entire examination.

 The Implementation Playbook